THEATRICAL METHODS FOR

 Theater is an enormously practical and mature discipline with millennia of experience in understanding and shaping worlds and emotions.
 Discover what the performing arts can offer us for the engaging prototyping of services and workshops, for better collaboration, ideation and user research.

-Though we work in a digital setting, we discuss, and offer the opportunity to explore, the application of these techniques and concepts in offline and online facilitation.
+Though we work in a digital setting, we discuss, and offer the opportunity to explore, the application of these techniques and concepts in both offline & online facilitation.

 Improvisation in design and innovation